 Bootstrapping a Cluster with kubeadm

-In this lesson you’ll learn about kubeadm, a tool for bootstrapping best practices Kubernetes clusters from existing infrastructure.
+In this lesson you'll learn about kubeadm, a tool for bootstrapping Kubernetes clusters according to the community's recommended practices.

 - Creating a single control-plane cluster with kubeadm

 Good afternoon, everyone.
 My name is Scott Lowe, and I work on Kubernetes in the Cloud Native Apps Business Unit at VMware.
 Today I’d like to talk to you about bootstrapping or establishing a Kubernetes cluster using Kubeadm, a tool created by the Kubernetes community, that’s designed to create best practices conformant Kubernetes clusters quickly and easily.

 Today we’re going to walk through what you see on your screen in the browser here.
 That is the process for creating a two-node Kubernetes cluster, one control plane node and one worker node.

 Now, in fact, let’s go ahead and kick off that process, and then I’ll come back to this webpage to show you some of the other things that Kubeadm is capable of doing.